-Figures \ref{fpe_fig1} and \ref{fpe_fig2} show that the farthest contract month transaction is more efficient than the nearest and the next-nearest months in both the Tokyo and Osaka-Dojima rice exchanges.
+Figures \ref{fpe_fig1} and \ref{fpe_fig2} show that the farthest contract month transaction is more efficient than the nearest and the next-nearest months in both the Tokyo and Osaka rice futures markets.

-Time-varying market efficiency of the farthest contract month shows the same tendency as the next-nearest months.
+The time-varying market efficiency measure of the farthest contract month shows a similar tendency as the next-nearest months.
 However, the longer the contract month (maturity) in futures, the more successfully traders hedged price risks in the rice market.

 Figures \ref{fpe_fig3} and \ref{fpe_fig4} show that the farthest contract month transaction was larger than any other futures transaction in both Tokyo and Osaka.
-The farthest contract month transactions amounted to approximately 70\% of all futures in both rice exchanges.
+The farthest contract month transactions amounted to approximately 70\% of all futures in both rice markets.
 This suggests that the transaction successfully distributed required information to hedge price risks in the rice market in prewar Japan.
-Moreover, the time-varying market efficiency of the nearest contract month had a different nature than the next-nearest and farthest contract months in both Tokyo and Osaka (see Figures \ref{fpe_fig1} and \ref{fpe_fig2}).
-This interesting feature of the rice futures exchanges in prewar Japan reflects that the exchanges provided settlement on the balance and delivery of physical rice to clear the nearest month transactions.
+Moreover, the time-varying market efficiency measure of the nearest contract month had a different nature than the next-nearest and farthest contract months in both Tokyo and Osaka (see Figures \ref{fpe_fig1} and \ref{fpe_fig2}).
+This interesting feature of the rice futures markets before World War I I in Japan reflects that the futures markets provided settlement on the balance and delivery of physical rice to clear the nearest month transactions.

 Figure \ref{fpe_fig5} shows the delivery volume for both Tokyo and Osaka.
 The figure indicates that the sellers constantly delivered physical rice to the buyers to clear their contracts in both cities.
-Taishichirou Tanaka, an administration officer of the Osaka stock exchange and a lecturer at Kobe College of Commerce, noted a characteristic of the nearest month transaction of rice in 1910.
-Tanaka stated, ``The nearest contract month transaction of rice is not the speculative market, it is related in part to the spot trading.''\footnote{See \citet{tanaka1910sej} for details.} According to his assertion, the nearest contract month transaction had two aspects: a financial market for rice brokers to hedge price risks and a delivery space for physical rice.
-Consequently, the delivery space aspect reduced the market efficiency of the futures trading.
+Taishichiro Tanaka, an administration officer of the Osaka Stock Exchange and a lecturer at Kobe College of Commerce, noted a characteristic of the nearest month transaction of rice in 1910.
+Tanaka stated, ``The nearest contract month transaction of rice has a property similar to the spot transaction.''\footnote{See \citet{tanaka1910sej} for details.} According to his assertion, the nearest contract month transaction had two aspects: a financial market for rice brokers to hedge price risks and a delivery space for physical rice.
+Consequently, the delivery space aspect reduced the market efficiency measure of the futures trading.